You have to do it right. You’ve got to make it all seem authentic,

 my notes on food rationing

-my notes on conscription for young German men during World
+my notes on conscription for young German men during World War II.

 I’ve also had to find a German food ration card.